gradle/gradle/design-docs/managed-component-model.md

 ```

 - An error message consistent with that of `ComponentSpec` and `BinarySpec` when a LanguageSourceSet is not supported/registered.
+- The source set locations of a LSS when `fss.baseDir` has been overridden.

 ### Open Issues
 - Are these created LSS's intended to be model elements and appear on the model report? considering FSS is not yet a `ModelMap`.